 It reports on theoretical researches and applications in different fields, including: data recording, processing and storage with the use of optical and holographic methods; associative memory (including biological memory), mathematical models and implementations of neuron systems for data processing and management; optoelectronic matrix devices and multiple-unit nanostructures for new data processing and storage systems.

 The journal pays particular attention to research in the field of neural net systems that may, by Endowing computation means with intelligence, lead to a new generation of computing devices.PEER REVIEW

 Optical Memory and Neural Networks is a peer reviewed journal.
 We use a single blind peer review format.
-Our team of reviewers includes 38 experts from 17 countries.
-The average period from submission to first decision in 2018 was 30 days, and that from first decision to acceptance was 30 days.
-The rejection rate for submitted manuscripts in 2018 was 35%.
+Our team of reviewers includes over 50 experts, both internal and external (90%), from 7 countries.
+The average period from submission to first decision in 2019 was 35 days, and that from first decision to acceptance was 15 days.
+The rejection rate for submitted manuscripts in 2019 was 30%.
 The final decision on the acceptance of an article for publication is made by the Editors-in-Chief.

 Any invited reviewer who feels unqualified or unable to review the manuscript due to the conflict of interests should promptly notify the editors and decline the invitation.
 Reviewers should formulate their statements clearly in a sound and reasoned way so that authors can use reviewer’s arguments to improve the manuscript.
 Personal criticism of the authors must be avoided.
 Reviewers should indicate in a review (i) any relevant published work that has not been cited by the authors, (ii) anything that has been reported in previous publications and not given appropriate reference or citation, (ii) any substantial similarity or overlap with any other manuscript (published or unpublished) of which they have personal knowledge.